thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

     ![Click Export]({{ site.baseurl }}/images/scriptability-cloud-click-export.png "Click Export")

-4. Open the downloaded `TSL` zip file:
+4. Open the downloaded `TSL` zip file.
+The SpotApp zip file contains a document called the `Manifest` file, which defines the objects you exported, their underlying data sources, and any export errors.
+If an individual export fails, you can find an error message in the `Manifest` file.
+The zip file still exports, even if an individual object's export fails.

     ![Zip file]({{ site.baseurl }}/images/scriptability-cloud-zip-file.png "Zip file")